user1990/Bookmarker/README.md

 # Bookmarker
-Simple LocalStorage application for bookmarking webistes.
-This app uses localStorage for storing bookmarks.
+Simple application for storing website urls using nothing but pure JavaScript.
+No jQuery or frameworks, just plain old JavaScript.
+This app uses Local Storage to store the bookmarks.

 <b>Version</b>